GillesJ/sentivent-economic-event-detection/README.md

 Please cite the original paper when using the dataset.

-This code can completely replicate the experiments described in the paper with preprocessing, word-vector creation & evaluation, hyperparameter optimization in crossvalidation and holdout-prediction.
+This code can completely replicate the experiments described in the paper with pre-processing, word-vector creation & evaluation, hyperparameter optimization in crossvalidation and holdout-prediction.

 ## Set-up:
 1. Install non-python dependencies: